The Morning After

 Regardless of whether or not the order was taken out for valid reasons, law enforcement will still hold you accountable for any violations on your part.

-Does a Restraining Order go on your Permanent Record?
+Does a Restraining Order Appear on Your Permanent Record?

 In Colorado, an initial restraining order or protective order will not remain on your permanent record.
 However, if you have been permanent restraining order has been placed against you, it will remain on your record.
 Even if the restraining order is expunged, the protective order will remain on your record for years in the legal system.